crytic/building-secure-contracts/program-analysis/README.md

 - Use Slither to write custom static checks
 - Use Manticore once you want in-depth assurance of critical security properties

 **A note on unit tests**.
 Unit tests are necessary to build high-quality software.
 However, these techniques are not the best suited to find security flaws.
 They are typically used to test positive behaviors of code (i.e. the code works as expected in the normal context), while security flaws tend to reside in edge cases that the developers did not consider.
-In our study of dozens of smart contract security reviews, [unit test coverage had no effect on the number or severity of security flaws](https://blog.trailofbits.com/2019/08/08/246-findings-from-our-smart-contract-audits-an-executive-summary/) we found in ours client's code.
+In our study of dozens of smart contract security reviews, [unit test coverage had no effect on the number or severity of security flaws](https://blog.trailofbits.com/2019/08/08/246-findings-from-our-smart-contract-audits-an-executive-summary/) we found in our client's code.

 ## Determining Security Properties